Step 2

 Gastrointestinal 2

-A 58-year-old man presents to his PCP complaining of a week of nausea, vomiting, diarrhea, and intermittent sharp epigastric pain.
+A 58-year-old man presents to his primary care physician complaining of a week of nausea, vomiting, diarrhea, and intermittent sharp epigastric pain for the past month.
 The patient has tried over the counter pain medications and antacids which have not helped with the symptoms.
-He denies having any chest pain, palpitations, difficulty breathing, cough, fevers, hematochezia, and melena.
+He denies having any chest pain, palpitations, difficulty breathing, cough, fevers, hematochezia, or melena.
 However, he notes mild generalized weakness, dizziness, and lightheadedness.
-Patient immigrated from Japan twenty years ago, and he has been operating his own restaurant handling seafood.
-Patient is a current smoker and drinks sake occasionally.
-He had a cholecystectomy five years ago and a partial gastrectomy for gastric ulcer a month ago.
-He takes multivitamins, atorvastatin, and omeprazole.
-Physical exam reveals stable vitals, mildly distended abdomen, and hyperactive bowel sounds.
+The patient immigrated from Japan twenty years ago, and he has been operating his own restaurant handling seafood.
+He is a current tobacco smoker and drinks alcohol occasionally.
+He had a cholecystectomy five years ago and a partial gastrectomy for a gastric ulceronemonth ago.
+He takes a multivitamin, atorvastatin, and omeprazole.
+Physical examination reveals stable vitals, a mildly distended abdomen, and hyperactive bowel sounds.

 Which of the following will be the most beneficial for the patient?

-• A) Fluid repletion and monitor for self-resolution
+• B) Fluid repletion and monitor for self-resolution

 Authors